Network of Executive Women

 The Network of Executive Women (NEW) is a women's leadership organization serving the retail, consumer goods, financial services and technology industries.
 It represents more than 13,000 members from 900 companies, 100 corporate partners and 22 regions in the U.S. and Canada.

 Leadership

 Sarah Alter was named president and CEO of NEW in June 2017.
-She was previously a vice president of Discover Financial Services and Quill.com.
+She was previously a vice president of Discover Financial and Quill Corporation.

 Other NEW leaders include: Board Chair Monica Turner of Procter & Gamble; Vice Chair Abbe Luersman of Ahold Delhaize, Immediate Past Chair Lisa Walsh, Atlantic Street Capital Advisors, LLC; Treasurer Dagmar Boggs of Coca-Cola; and Secretary Elizabeth Marrion of Accenture.

 Research and insights

 NEW conducts independent research and partners with other organizations to help companies achieve gender equality and inclusion.
 NEW released "The Female Leadership Crisis: Why Women Are Leaving (and What We Can Do About It)" in February 2018 with Mercer & Co and Accenture.